-Ever wondered how to sample from vinyl records?
-As a beat maker, I used to labor over this question.
-It is strange to think that at one point, this was a major obstacle that I thought was one of the most complicated things in the universe.
+As a beatmaker, I used to labor over this question.
+It is strange to think that at one point, this was a major obstacle that I thought was incredibly complicated.

-The prospect of collecting records and using them to sample with is something that I have always been passionate about, but didn’t always know how to do.
+The prospect of collecting records and using them to sample is something that I have always been passionate about but didn’t always know how to do.

 Today I will strip down the process for you!!

-In 1990, it was what you used to store crap on.
-Nowadays, it makes a neat little icon!! 😀
+In the 90s, it was what you used to store crap on.
+Nowadays, it makes for a neat little icon!! 😀

 Anywho, click that button, find where you saved your sample, and then load it into Edison for chopping.

 Keep in mind you don’t have to sample from vinyl even though it’s the most fun method.
 Any WAV, or MP3 file will do.

 This is where it gets fun and interesting.
 Everyone has their own way of chopping up a sample.

 That’s what makes us all unique!

 For instance, two people could make the same sample sound totally different.